 The site plan and landscape plan should clearly depict site mechanical equipment at the concept design stage of review.
 This is to ensure that wherever building-mounted or above- or at-grade service equipment are located, they are appropriately screened from adjacent dwelling units and neighboring buildings.
-In addition, knowing where mechanical equipment is located, early, helps prevent inadvertent conflicts between plantings and mechanical equipment - underground pipes, taps, meters, etc. Screening could be provided in the form of landscaping or by other means such as wood screens, or shutters/louvers.
+In addition, knowing where mechanical equipment is located, early, helps prevent inadvertent conflicts between plantings and mechanical equipment - underground pipes, taps, meters, etc. Screening might be provided in the form of landscaping or by other means such as wood screens, or shutters/louvers.

-At the detail design stage of review, the landscape plan should provide this information, and elements like screening called out, with photos and cut sheets provided.
+At the detail design stage of review, the landscape plan should be fully developed with this information provided, and elements like screening pre-determined with photos and cut sheets provided.

-CONCEPT STAFF RECOMMENDATION:
+STAFF RECOMMENDATION: